littleborek/An-Analysis-of-Approximation-Algorithms-for-Metric-TSP/README.md

    A simple nearest-neighbor approach where the algorithm iteratively selects the nearest unvisited city.

 2. **Christofides Algorithm**:
-   A \( \frac{3}{2} \)-approximation algorithm for Metric TSP, which uses a Minimum Spanning Tree (MST), a perfect matching for odd-degree vertices, and an Eulerian tour.
+   A approximation algorithm for Metric TSP, which uses a Minimum Spanning Tree (MST), a perfect matching for odd-degree vertices, and an Eulerian tour.

 3. **Slightly Improved Christofides Algorithm**:
    A randomized version of Christofides' algorithm that introduces minor refinements (such as epsilon adjustments) to improve the approximation ratio.

-## Contribution

-Feel free to fork the repository and submit pull requests!
-We welcome contributions to improve the algorithms, add new ones, or fix any bugs.

-## License

-This project is licensed under the MIT License.